ajaggoe/fp_project/ASSIGNMENT.md

 * (3 points) Generic indexing with filters.
   A more general counterpart for object and array indexing, allowing arbitrary filters and iterators in the brackets.
   For example: `echo '{"this" : ["that"], "that" : 1}' | jq '.[.this[]]'`, which returns `1`.
   To keep this assignment independent from one with comparison operators below, you are asked to implement indexing with arbitrary filters, which output either numbers/iterators or strings.
+  Mind that this task also includes slices, generated with filters, e.g. `echo '[1, 2, 3, 4]' | jq '.[.[0]:.[3]]'`.
   In order for this subtask to count your implementation should handle all JSON values, have all basic filters, and all object constructors.

 * (5 points) [Recursive descent operator](https://stedolan.github.io/jq/manual/#RecursiveDescent:..) `..` iterates over all sub-values of the current value, including itself.